rritec/Cloud-Data-Engineering/01-Azure-Data-Factory(ADF)/ADF09_Pipenine from Blob to Azure Sql Database.md

-# Create Pipenine from Blob to Azure Sql Database
+# Lab 1: Create Pipenine from Blob to Azure Sql Database

   1. Click on **Author**
   1. Right Click on **pipelines** > Click on **New Folder** > Name it as **rritec_pipelines**